Kaynan-create/Amazon-Product-Review-Analysis/README.md

 # DSA-Amazon-Case-Study-Project
 ## Project Overview
-This project focuses on analyzing Amazon Product Sales data to uncover key insights into pricing, discounts, customer ratings and review trends.
-It demonstrates skills in Microsoft Excel for data cleaning, transformation, analysis and visualization.
+This case study focuses on analyzing Amazon product and customer review data for RetailTech Insights, an e-commerce analytics company that supports Amazon sellers.
+The aim of the analysis is to uncover key insights about product performance, customer sentiment, and review trends that can inform product improvements, marketing strategies, and customer engagement initiatives.
+The entire analysis was conducted using **Microsoft Excel**, leveraging pivot tables, calculated fields, and charts to generate meaningful insights.
 ## Dataset Used
 The dataset was scrapped from Amazon project pages and it contains:
 - **Product Details**: Name, Category, Price, Discount and ratings